§ 2570 Short title.

 (3) Material defects which occur after final settlement.

-This subchapter shall apply to transfers by sale, exchange, installment land sale contract, lease with an option to purchase or ground lease of a manufactured housing lot, or residential real property, improved with dwelling units for 1-4 families.
+This subchapter shall apply to transfers by sale, exchange, installment land sale contract, lease with an option to purchase or ground lease of a manufactured housing lot, or residential real property, improved with dwelling units for 1-4 families, or vacant land zoned for residential use and marketed as appropriate for the construction of a dwelling for 1-4 families.

 § 2577 Exemptions.